SpartanBin/mobile_crowd_sensing/experimental_record/README.md

 - Node's weight is same to experiment 1.

-- Change location state features to matrix with the same shape like Node's weight.
+- Change location state features to matrix with the same shape as Node's weight.
 Use two sparse matrix to respectively represent corresponding vehicle's location and all vehicles' location.
-If vehicle's location on node (13, 14), matrix row 14 column 15 is equal to 1, other no vehicle's location is equal to 0.
+If vehicle's location is on node (13, 14), matrix row 14 column 15 is equal to 1, other no vehicle's location is equal to 0.
 Matrix one only marks one corresponding vehicle's location and Matrix two marks all vehicle's location.

 #### action